-At times, the Analyzer may run slowly due to the volume of data that it is processing.
+At times, the Analyzer might run slowly because it is processing a large volume of data.

 In a busy network, traffic data can be amassed at a rate of hundreds of megabytes per hour.
 Searching or sorting through such a massive amount of data can be a huge and time-consuming task.